Mario Kart 64Four-Player Chaos

 - Track identity: Toad’s Turnpike, Yoshi Valley, Kalimari Desert, and Rainbow Road are still burned into memory.

-- Mechanical charm: drifting, item chaos, weight classes, and shortcuts create drama even when the balance gets wild.
+- Mechanical charm: drifting, item chaos, weight classes, shortcuts, and comeback drama create constant tension.

 - Historical weight: it made Mario Kart fully 3D and helped define what “Nintendo multiplayer” meant for a generation.